edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsersNexus.md

 Released EdgeX Docker container images are available from [Docker Hub](https://hub.docker.com/search?q=edgexfoundry&type=image).
 In some cases, it may be necessary to get your EdgeX container images from the Nexus repository.
 The Linux Foundation manages the Nexus repository for the project.

+!!!
+WARNING
+    Containers used from Nexus are considered "work in progress".
+There is no guarantee that these containers will function properly or function properly with other containers from the current release.

 Nexus contains the EdgeX project staging and development container images.
 In other words, Nexus contains work-in-progress or pre-release images.
 These, pre-release/work-in-progress Docker images are built nightly and made available at the following Nexus location:

 ```